markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## Introduction

-The ["YM2149 Sound Card for RC2014 Retro Computer"](https://www.tindie.com/products/semachthemonkey/ym2149-sound-card-for-rc2014-retro-computer/)--a 3-channel sound add-on for retrocomputers, designed by Ed Brindley--can be plugged into the Minstrel 4th, via the RC2014 edge connector, to boost the audio capabilities of the computer.
+The ["YM2149 Sound Card for RC2014 Retro Computer"](https://www.tindie.com/products/semachthemonkey/ym2149-sound-card-for-rc2014-retro-computer/)--a 3-channel sound add-on for retrocomputers, designed by Ed Brindley--can be plugged into the Minstrel 4th/ Minstrel 4D, via the RC2014 edge connector, to boost the audio capabilities of the computer.

 ![Minstrel 4th with YM2149 sound card](minstrel_4th_with_sound_card.jpg)

 The card supports the General Instruments AY-3-8910, the Yamaha 2149, and (with an adaptor) the General Instruments AY-3-8912.
 However, from the point of sound generation, the three chips are indistinguishable.
 Below I refer to the AY-3-8910 chip, only because that is the sound chip I have.
 Either of the others will work equally well.

+There are a few revisions of the sound card.
+At the time of writing, there Rev 5 board seems to be the most common, though there is also a Rev 6 board, which uses a different addressing mode.
+Most of the instructions below are based on the Rev 5 board.
+However, I am in the process of adding information/ code for the Rev 6 board.

 ## Building the Card